MarkCondello/dev-notes/Silverstripe/index.md

     return CustomerRating::get()->where(['LandingPageID', $this->ID])->sort('Created', 'DESC');
   }
 ```
-Apart from the relationship between the CustomerRating and the LandingPage items, most of the work and processing is done in the controller.
+Apart from the relationship between the `CustomerRating` and the `LandingPage` items, most of the work and form processing is done in the controller.
-The `HandleSubmit()` method gathers all the data from the form ( the form has field names which correspond to the table columns) and stores those into the `CustomerRating` table.
+The `HandleSubmit()` method gathers all the data from the form ( the form has field names which correspond to the table columns ie CustomerName and Rating) and stores those into the `CustomerRating` table.
-We can then retrieve all the `LandingPage` `CustomerRating` items by retrieving them by the `LandingPage` ID.
+We can then retrieve all the `CustomerRating` items for the `LandingPage` using the ORM system.
+See `GetCustomerRatings()` function above.